alexandrosk0/GorpoMergeAndEncode/README.md

 For HERO6 Black, & HERO7 (White, Silver, Black) or other formats use -mergeAll parameter.
 See [GoPro Camera File Naming Convention](https://gopro.com/help/articles/question_answer/GoPro-Camera-File-Naming-Convention)

 This was made quickly with the goal for me to learn more about PowerShell.
+Probably would be better to use ffmpeg, but I like the presets of HandBrake and my focus was mostly on learning to script something using PowerShell.
 Decided to make it open source, since others might find useful.

 All code reviews, suggestions, recommendations, pieces of advice, optimizations, insults are welcomed. alexkonstantonis(at)gmail.com

+Alternatively if you don't like PowerShell, although it's OSS and available in all platforms now, for linux bash you can use https://github.com/KonradIT/gopro-linux which also have much more features.